St Michaels Hospital

 -

 We have open access on our unit for parents and siblings.
-There is no restrictions in place.
+There are no restrictions in place.
 There is a call buzzer system on the entrance to the unit.
 If someone does not answer the call buzzer there is also a telephone which you can use to call one of the intensive care rooms to make staff aware you are wanting to enter the unit.

 -